 The EU’s wine policy was fundamentally flawed at the time: price stabilisation having degenerated into price support, this kept pushing down quality, consumption and ultimately prices, in a perverse effect.
 Ever-growing surpluses were produced and partly dumped onto the international scene, where the EU was a dominant player. … more

 ARCHIVES & TOOLS: the material previously published on this website has been rearranged in three different sections.
 Section I features ‘Earlier Thoughts’ (opinions I aired under the ‘Free Thought’ banner until 2011) and a selection of my Harpers columns (2001).
 These pieces mostly deal with international wine trade and market imbalances (surpluses).
-Section II offers a short note on the related issue of globalisation – with a link to The Economist’s last wine survey.
+Section II offers a short note on the related issue of globalisation – with links to wine surveys by The Economist’s (1999) and the WTO (2023).
 Section III gives you access to a Companion Bibliography on Wine Economics and a French-English & English-French Dictionary of Wine Economic Expressions (WEE).

 WINE FUTURES: Waning price support, rising financial instability and recurring natural hazards warrant the need to provide wine professionals with some means of hedging their incomes against price volatility (risk).
 The best way to achieve stabilisation is through openly traded price contracts, and wine futures happen to be one of them.
 Careless wording has left many people confused about what they really are – or were.
 This article provides a few definitions and illustrations of this powerful (and therefore controversial) financial instrument.